Collective Threat Analysis FAQ

 Detectors that support collective threat analysis show all users a reminder notification in the Group by Detection Type view and Detection Detail view.
 Administrators can opt to hide the in-product reminders.

-• Contribute external IP addresses, domain names, and hostnames for collective threat analysis
+- Contribute domain names, hostnames, file hashes, and external IP addresses for collective threat analysis